Underscore76/StardewSeedApp/README.md

         * Cloudfront
         * Route53
 * Deploy Runner as TaskDefinition to AWS Fargate
-    * [ ] Fargate Cluster to run the tasks in
+    * [X] Fargate Cluster to run the tasks in
-    * [ ] ECR for container image
+    * [X] ECR for container image
-    * [ ] build and push container image to ECR with github actions
+    * [X] build and push container image to ECR with github actions
-    * [ ] TaskDefinition for running the container
+    * [X] TaskDefinition for running the container
-    * [ ] IAM policies for:
+    * [X] IAM policies for:
-        * S3
         * DynamoDB

 # Running locally

-We are using npm to manage basic run scripts for both the frontend and backend right now, to run them simultaneously at the top level of this repo run `npm install` to get [concurrently](https://github.com/open-cli-tools/concurrently#readme).
+We are using npm to manage basic run scripts for both the frontend and backend right now, to run them simultaneously at the top level of this repo run `npm install` to get [concurrently](https://github.com/open-cli-tools/concurrently#readme). then run `npm run dev` to start both the frontend and backend.

 ## Building frontend
 * frontend uses npm for dependency management